osilander/203.311/Week11/Week11.md

 head(sort.dge, n=22L)
 ```

-Now you should see some differentially expressed genes (but maybe not many).
-Let's repeat this process but pretend we have a better sample with more reads.
+Now you should see some differentially expressed genes (but maybe not many, especially depending on how much you changed the genes' expression (e,g. by two-fold or four-fold or 1.5-fold)).

-Okay, to get a better handkle on this whole process, let's change some more parameters.
+Okay, to get a better handle on this whole process, let's change some more parameters.
 This time, we'll get more reads.
 We can just run through the code quite quickly.

 ```R
 n.genes <- 4000